 Graduation is finally here.
 This is often an emotional moment for new Marines and their families.

 Graduation practice commences on Monday, and on Tuesday there is a liberty brief as well as “Warrior Preservation”.
 This is a seminar on preserving the history and traditions of the Marine Corps.

 It talks about accepting the risk inherent in being a modern warrior, and acting in a manner consistent with Marine values.

 Wednesday is the Battalion Commander’s inspection, which will be a long day standing at attention.
 Weapons will then be cleaned one last time and turned in.

-And be awed at the loud, in-step Marine platoons presented before them.
+And they will be amazed at the loud, in-step Marine platoons presented before them.

 Congratulations!
 You’ve made it into the most elite fighting force on the face of the planet.

 Are you headed to boot camp or thinking about it?
 Check out our Boot Camp Preparation Guide by clicking the link below.
 It’s less than $10 and contains all the information you need in order to run faster, do more pull-ups, and brush up on Marine Corps knowledge and rank structure before heading to Marine Boot Camp.

 After Marine Corps Boot Camp

 After completing Marine Corps basic training, you will be given 10 days of leave before you must report to the School of Infantry.
 Infantry Marines will undergo two months of training at SOI, and other Marines will undergo just two weeks before transferring to their MOS school.